Servatom/Notion-DiscordBot/README.md

 ### Uploading files
 NOTE: In the below images the prefix used is: ```!```<br>

-You can upload files to the notion database<br>
+You can upload any file to the notion database.
+It can be a pdf, png, jpeg etc.<br>
+Here a png file is being uploaded
 a) Drag your file to the chat in discord

 <img src="https://servatom.com/assets/DiscordNotionBot/drag.png" width="50%"><br>